osdcloudcline/OSDCloudDrivers/Chipset Drivers/Socket AM4/ASRock/AMD A520/README.md

-# A520 Chipset Drivers for ASRock motherboards
+# A520 Chipset Drivers for ASRock Socket AM4 motherboards